killbill/killbill-zendesk-plugin/README.md

 Requirements
 ------------

 The plugin needs a database to keep a local mapping between Kill Bill account ids and Zendesk user ids (this is to work around indexing delays in Zendesk).
-The latest version of the schema can be found here: https://raw.github.com/killbill/killbill-zendesk-plugin/master/db/ddl.sql.
+The latest version of the schema can be found [here](https://raw.github.com/killbill/killbill-zendesk-plugin/master/db/ddl.sql).

 Configuration